JurassicJessie/Coursera_Capstone/Battle of the Neighborhoods Final Report.md

 - This cluster only lists one neighborhood with Motel as the top venue and no bars.

 ## Discussion
 We noted earlier our bar will be based around video games.
 With the data given and found through Foursquare, we were able to find one venue category based around gaming.
 This category is 'Gaming Cafe' and we found 2 located within the neighborhood of Chinatown, Grange Park, Kensington Market.
+We can also note that this same neighborhood has 'Bar' listed as the 3rd most common venue.

-After viewing our clusters and using top 10 most venues per neighborhood, we can see that this same neighborhood has 'Bar' listed as the 3rd most common venue.
+After viewing our clusters and using top 10 most venues per neighborhood,we decided to look more closely at cluster 1.
 Looking at the map you can see a few other neighborhoods within our cluster.
 You can see the neighborhood of Harbord,University of Toronto is close in proximity to Chinatown,Grange Park,Kensington Market.
 'Bar' is listed as its 5th most common venue.
 Another neighborhood close in proximity is Adelaide,King,Richmond with 'Bar' as the 8th most common venue.